kstenerud/concise-encoding/README.md

  * **Edit text, transmit binary.** Humans love text.
 Machines love binary.
 With Concise Encoding, conversion is 1:1 and seamless.
  * **Secure By Design.** Precise decoding behavior means no poisoned data, no privilege escalations, and no DOSing!
- * **Rich type support.** Boolean, integer, float, string, bytes, time, URI, UUID, list, map, markup, metadata, and more!
+ * **Rich type support.** Boolean, integer, float, string, bytes, time, URI, UUID, list, map, markup, and more!

 Contents